Component: Form management - Data management

 - This field is required.

 - You must select a data source from the list.
-List of data sources is retrieved from the Data sources page in admin site.
+The list of data sources is retrieved from the Data sources page in the admin site.

 Data source fields

-- The section of data source fields is only displayed after the Data source is selected
+- The data source fields section is only displayed after the Data source is selected.

-- The section includes 2 parts, those are System fields, and Custom fields
+- The section includes 2 parts: System fields and Custom fields.

 System fields

-The system fields are displayed with the information, like: Attribute name, Attribute title, Data type, and Field type.
-Additional information about the attribute is displayed in the Configure system field dialog which is opened via the Edit button at the right of each row.
+The system fields are displayed with information such as Attribute name, Attribute title, Data type, and Field type.
+Additional information about the attribute is displayed in the Configure system field dialog, which is opened via the Edit button at the right of each row.

-The available actions in System fields section are:
+The available actions in the System fields section are:

 - Add system field from the Casewhere data source